'Second disaster' warned in Mozambique as cholera a concern

-BEIRA, Mozambique (AP) — Relief operations pressed into rural Mozambique where an unknown number of people remain without aid more than 10 days after a cyclone ripped across the country, while the World Health Organization warned of a "second disaster" if disease breaks out.
+BEIRA, Mozambique (AP) — Cyclone-ravaged Mozambique faces a "second disaster" from cholera and other diseases, the World Health Organization warned on Tuesday, while relief operations pressed into rural areas where an unknown number of people remain without aid more than 10 days after the storm.

-The United Nations said some 1.8 million people there need urgent help after Cyclone Idai, and it made an emergency appeal for $282 million for the next three months.
+Some 1.8 million people in Mozambique need urgent help after Cyclone Idai, the United Nations said in an emergency appeal for $282 million for the next three months.

+The death toll in Mozambique from the cyclone has risen to 468, according to Mozambican authorities cited by the Portuguese news agency Lusa.
+There are also 259 dead in Zimbabwe and at least 56 dead in Malawi.

+Cyclone Idai was "one of the worst weather-related catastrophes in the history of Africa," U.N.
+Secretary-General Antonio Guterres told reporters in New York.
+He raised the specter of hunger, saying the storm inundated Mozambique's breadbasket on the eve of harvest.

 The death toll remained at least 761 in Mozambique, Zimbabwe and Malawi, and authorities have warned it is "very preliminary."
 More bodies will be found as floodwaters drain away.